BrownCSCI1230/projects_ray/docs/ray_1/algo.md

 Write down a way to linearly map the values from normal value to RGB value.

-If you do the correctly computation correctly in your project, you should see something like this on a sphere.
+If you do the above computation correctly in your project, you should see something like this on a sphere.

 <p align="center">
     <img src="./viewplane.png" width="80%">